hds-sandbox/course-template/README.md

 Mkdocs has a specific command `mkdocs gh-deploy` that takes the content of a branch and creates and deploys the website in a new branch called "gh-deploy".
 In our case, it would use the branch "webpage" to create our website.
 The branch "webpage" contains a github workflow that will automatically deploy the website using `mkdocs gh-deploy` whenever you push a commit to the webpage branch.

+### docker branch

+Some of our courses are containerized with `Docker` and deployed on docker hub, so that you can download the container for your own use on another cluster or local computer.
+This branch contains the Dockerfile and the github workflow to build and deploy the container on docker hub.